nevelinov/chatbot/README.md

 - use "exit" to stop the chatbot
 - use "debug" to see messages in the chatbot

-> **_NOTE:_** In it's current version the chatbot doesn't persist chats and all messages in a program run are treated to be part of the same chat.
+> **_NOTE:_** In its current version the chatbot doesn't persist chats and all messages in a program run are treated to be part of the same chat.
 It's better to rerun the chatbot when a new conversation is needed.